Aryan-Satpathy/Aryan-Satpathy/README.md

 ### 🔭 I’m currently working on

+  - Perception and SLAM
+  - Deep Reinforcment Learning for Path Planning
+  - Operations Research and Optimization
   - Unity Shaders (HLSL)
   - OpenGL (And GLSL Shaders but not quite at the point to integrate fancy shaders with opengl code)
-  - Wrapping a source low poly model onto a high poly target model.

 ### 🌱 I’m currently learning

+  - Deep Reinforcement Learning
+  - Model Based RL
-  - SLAM (Simultaneous Localization and Mapping)
+  - MPC and Control Systems
-  - ICP
   - Deep Learning
-  - OpenCV and Mediapipe in C++

 ### Stats?